AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-17-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 It's not the first time, and it won't be the last when people are fired/laid off as a silencing tactic.
 On an even more public scale, look at [what happened at Twitter after the takeover](https://ma.nu/blog/bye-twitter) and [what happened at Apple in 2021](https://twitter.com/JannekeParrish/status/1449066853314224129)

 If you were recently laid off, please drop me a note.
 I might not be able to help, but I know how valuable it is to vent, and I'm happy to lend an ear.

-Finally, remember that you are more than your job title and organisation.

 Something else you want to know?
 Ask in the comments.